Overview of current research projects at IMCS

 Project Abstract

 This project aims to develop an efficient two-scale numerical scheme integrating implicit finite element (FEM) computations at the macro-scale and the boundary element method (BEM) at the micro-scale for the accurate solution of frictional and thermomechanical contact problems with microscopic interface roughness.
 The whole range of frictional regimes, from full stick over stick-slip transitions to full sliding, will be handled as well as any complex loading path.
 The two-scale model will be compared with a fully resolved 3D FEM model using high-performance computing (HPC) techniques.
 Frictional contact problems are relevant in many engineering and physics research areas.
 In mechanical engineering, they arise in configurations such as wheel-rail contact, bearings, brakes or wheel-asphalt contact.
-Applications of thermomechanical contact include screw connections under temperature loading and shrink fitting.
 Friction is also of interest for the interaction between soil and pile foundations in civil and geotechnical engineering applications, and in biomechanics the relative motion in hip-joint prostheses leads to abrasive wear.
 In all these scenarios, the interface between bodies in contact is not microscopically flat, but its roughness presents multi-scale features that influence the deformation and the stress states in the material.

-The project includes the development of a micro-scale BEM software named MIRCO, which is an acronym for MUSAM-IMCS Rough Contact cOde.
+The project includes the development of a micro-scale BEM software named MIRCO (hosted on GitHub), which is an acronym for MUSAM-IMCS Rough Contact cOde.
 MIRCO is being actively developed and is open-source.
-It can be utilized as a contact constitutive law in other FEM software packages by using it as a library and is available for access on GitHub.
+It can be utilized as an independent rough surface contact solver or as a a library in other FEM software packages.

-Contact at IMCS Prof. Dr.-Ing.
-Alexander Popp, Rishav Shaw M.Sc., Jacopo Bonari Ph.D.
+Contact at IMCS Dr.-Ing.
+Ivo Steinbrecher, Rishav Shaw M.Sc.

 Partners Institutes of dtec.bw project HPC.bw